 I love doing random acts of kindness and when I find photos on eBay and other sites, I love trying to find some family members to enjoy the treasure.
 There was an email from a listener that I wanted to see if you could expand on for me.
 She asked who she should contact via Ancestry to ask about a found item.
 You had great suggestions, but I am hung up on one thing you said.

 You said to look at their tree and look at the relationship to the person who created the tree, and the person mentioned in the picture.
 I would love to do this, but alas, I do not know how.

 I have a very specific example right now.
 I found this listing for Ora Shields barn on eBay this morning.
 Ora is not my relation, but this would be a neat picture if he were!
 I looked in Ancestry and found lots of trees for him.
 I found a couple of people with lots of sources for him, and I always look to see the last time the tree owner logged in.
 But, what next.
 I am not sure how to tell how the tree owner is related to Ora.
-Any suggestions?P.S.
-Love your show and now I am addicted to Google Earth thanks to listening to the premium video!
-Keep the good stuff coming!
+Any suggestions?

 Using Ancestry Family Trees for Finding Living Relatives

 I’m so glad our Gems are loving Google Earth and our Premium videos!
 It is wonderful to hear how our Gems Premium Members are using these tools!
 It is also spectacular that they are seizing the opportunity to help others and I want to help them do that!

 I just grabbed a tree on Ancestry that included a person named Ora Shield’s as an example.

 Below is the result showing this Ora Shields.
 If I wanted to find a living relative of this individual, I would take the following steps.

 Step 1: Click the down arrow on the name of the tree and click View Tree.